yingqi0607/tp/docs/DeveloperGuide.md

 **Justification for current choice:** To the users, expired tasks that are overdue but not completed deserve more attention than pending tasks.
  Users would want to either remove the expired task or continue working on it.
 Therefore, we felt a need to display them separately and create commands that specifically handle Expired tasks.
- In addition, since tasks are sorted in the chronological order of their deadlines, having a centralised task list would mean that both completed and incomplete tasks would be mixed together, which does not allow users to focus on their incomplete task.
+ In addition, since tasks are sorted in the chronological order of their deadlines, having a centralised task list would mean that both completed and incomplete tasks would be mixed together, which does not allow users to focus on their incomplete tasks.

 ## 3.2.
 Daily feature (Yingqi)
 Tracker has a daily feature that allows users to add current tasks to a todo list for the day.